 As a general rule of thumb, fox fur coats should be professionally cleaned once per year.
 However, because they naturally attract dirt, it is important to continually check the level of cleanliness of the coat.
 If you have an overabundance of dirt on your coat, you should take it in to have it cleaned as often as necessary.

-Rabbit: Rabbit is a treasure for fur lovers who can’t afford expensive mink or chinchilla but still dream about a fluffy winter coat or jacket.
-Less durable than other types of fur, rabbit compensates this drawback with low prices and a kaleidoscope of styling and color options, natural as well as dyed.
-Buying a garment made of this cheap yet beautiful material, you need to know how to care for a rabbit fur coat so that nothing mars the joy from wearing it.
+Rabbit Fur Coats: Rabbit is a treasure for fur lovers who can’t afford expensive mink or chinchilla but still dream about a fluffy winter coat or jacket.
+Less durable than other types of fur, rabbit compensates for this drawback with low prices and a kaleidoscope of styling and color options, natural as well as dyed.
+Buying a garment made of this cheap yet beautiful material, you need to know how to care for a rabbit fur coat so that nothing mars the joy of wearing it.

 Choose clothes bags of dark colors when storing rabbit fur, especially for white garments.
 This will prevent the fur from yellowing prematurely.
 Forget about plastic bags – they are the killers of fur as they cut off fresh air and cause dryness and cracking.
 Procure bags made of breathable fabrics and make sure they don’t stain.